Kenya Stole My Heart: A Journey Beyond the Typical Safari

 One of our Samburu guides whose deep knowledge of the land has been passed down through generations.
 His stories will change how you see the world.

-Using miswak, AKA nature’s toothbrush—a local plant known for it’s teeth-cleaning properties.
+Using miswak, AKA nature’s toothbrush—a local plant known for its teeth-cleaning properties.

 This is modern Kenya - where traditional ingredients meet contemporary creativity.
 Just wait until you taste these rainbow carrots with local honey and locally-sourced ingredients at one of Nairobi's innovative farm-to-table restaurants.